bzrudski/vectorose/docs/users_guide/data_format.md

 ## Example

-We have a collection of vectors in [`random_vectors.csv`](./random_vectors.csv).
+We have a collection of vectors in {download}`random_vectors.csv
-Take a look at this file... the columns are separated by commas and the first row is a header, and there are no spatial coordinates present.
+<./random_vectors.csv>`.
+Take a look at this file... the columns are
+separated by commas and the first row is a header, and there are no spatial coordinates present.

 Let's load these vectors, remove any zero-vectors and convert these vectors into an axial representation.
 Here's how we can perform this task: